pymupdf/PyMuPDF/docs/faq/index.rst

     <div class="faq-q"><span class="marker">Q</span><span class="question">Does PyMuPDF4LLM send my data to any external service or API?</span><span class="toggle">+</span></div>
     <div class="faq-a">
         <p><strong>No.</strong> PyMuPDF4LLM is completely derived from PyMuPDF.
 There is no access to anything beyond your local machine.
 No calls to any AI, LLM, RAG, or cloud service.
 Everything works exactly the same when all internet access is blocked.
 It is fully GDPR-compatible in terms of data processing.</p>
-        <p class="source">This is the most frequently asked question about PyMuPDF4LLM on Discord.</p>
     </div>
     </div>